Spring Cleaning For Your Finances: Debt Consolidation

 What is a debt consolidation loan?

 Simply put debt consolidation loans are personal loans that will allow you pay off your credit cards and other debts to avoid higher interest rates and fees.
 These loans can be secured or unsecured and have terms typically ranging from 24 to 60 months.
 Usually consolidation loans are paid back in monthly installments, which are predetermined before you accept the loan.
+SuperMoney has an online comparison tool that allows to evaluate loan offers from the leading online lenders.

 What is the difference between secured and unsecured loans?